Manage the delivery of infrastructure works and supervise the safe undertaking of on-site infrastructure activities in Antarctica and sub-Antarctic.

 An Antarctic station operates with limited trades personnel, equipment, materials, and resources, often requiring careful management of competing priorities.
 In addition to supporting scientific research and general station operations, the weather can pose additional challenges to the work schedule.
 Your responsibility will be to coordinate the daily tasks of the trades team, considering the forecasted weather and availability of equipment and resources, to ensure the works program is met while addressing the broader needs of the station.

-The expedition ESS role typically involves approximately 2 months of pre-departure training in Hobart, followed by 5 to 12 months stationed in Antarctica or on Macquarie Island.
-The predeparture training period includes position specific briefings on work priorities, the computerised maintenance management system, and general Antarctic training requirements.
+The Station Trades Supervisor role typically involves approximately two months of pre-departure training in Hobart, followed by five to twelve months stationed in Antarctica or on Macquarie Island.
+The pre-departure training period includes position specific briefings on work priorities, the computerised maintenance management system, and general Antarctic training requirements.

-As the ESS, you will also be part of the station leadership team and will be expected to demonstrate attributes that align with an AAD leadership role.
+As the Station Trades Supervisor, you will also be part of the station leadership team and will be expected to demonstrate attributes that align with an AAD leadership role.

 What we are looking for